How to become optometrist

 While completing their science-based degree, students will benefit from pre-optometry advising.
 This advising helps students to navigate the process of preparing for and applying to optometry school.
 Pre-optometry advisers can provide insight into the specific requirements of optometry programs and offer guidance on coursework selection and gaining relevant clinical experience.
 They can also assist with preparing for the Optometry Admission Test (OAT).

-See also How to draw a bone
+See also How to say hello in hungarian

 Through pre-optometry advising, students can also learn about involvement in vision-related research or community service initiatives.
 These experiences can add depth to a student’s application and demonstrate a genuine interest in the field of optometry.